Cultural series at Hotel Morgenland

 his audience at the Hotel Morgenland!

 What remains of the person without the function?
 A question that women face with pleasure, men with concern.
 Women break up when life doesn’t keep the date, men break in.
 If Mother Earth had a world heritage to award, it would be women.
-These women are – representative of all others: Doris Dörrie, Veronica Ferres, Elke Heidenreich, Leslie Malton, Ina Müller, Ulrike Murmann, Erika Pluhar, Marianne Sägebrecht, Barbara Schöneberger and Christine Westermann.
+These women are – on behalf of all the others: Doris Dörrie, Veronica Ferres, Elke Heidenreich, Leslie Malton, Ina Müller, Ulrike Murmann, Erika Pluhar, Marianne Sägebrecht, Barbara Schöneberger and Christine Westermann.

 His autobiography